 But vitamin C serum is more than a passing fad—it’s the real deal in skin care and can be included in your everyday routine whether you have dry skin or oily skin.

-Vitamin C has been studied extensively to reveal anti-aging, skin brightening, and acne-treating effects, plus it’s a natural ingredient that our body needs for overall health and wellness.
+Vitamin C has been studied extensively to reveal anti-aging, skin brightening, and acne-treating effects, plus it’s a natural ingredient featured in immune defense supplements that our body needs for overall health and wellness.
 Just like our bodies, our skin can experience Vitamin C deficiency.
 However, to take full advantage of the skin care benefits that vitamin C can produce, eating foods high in Vitamin C or supplementation is sometimes not enough.
 If you’re planning on incorporating vitamin C into your everyday skin care routine, you deserve to know what you can expect.

 #1 Skin Brightening